 Labor Market Information by Area of Interest:

-The Economic and Research Analysis division strives to provide our customers with timely and relevant information regarding both the Oklahoma and U.S. economy.
+OESC's Economic Research & Analysis Division strives to provide our customers with timely and relevant information regarding the statewide and national economies.
 Each month, we provide an update on national and local economic conditions through a series of economic indicators.
 Full Report Here.
 Access archived editions here.

 News Releases: Visit here for the latest News Releases including employment and unemployment rates and important agency announcements concerning unemployment insurance benefits.

 Local Area Unemployment Statistics: Visit here for current and historical employment and unemployment data as well as maps featuring the U.S.’s and Oklahoma’s unemployment rates.